 What is a cream horn?

 However, there are many variations on the basic cream horn.
-For instance Paul Hollywood fills his cream horns with a spicy orange filling (and he also makes his own pastry!).
-You could fill them with chocolate cream, or creme patissiere, and you can find out how to make your own creme patissiere in my recipe for German Bee Sting cake.
-I’ve even seen them filled with prawns and cream cheese and served as a savoury snack.
+For instance, Paul Hollywood fills his cream horns with a spicy orange filling (plus he makes the pastry himself!).
+You could fill them with chocolate cream, or creme patissiere, and you can find out how to make your own creme patissiere in this German Bee Sting cake recipe.
+I've even seen them filled with prawns and cream cheese and served as a savoury snack.

-The version I’m sharing today is for raspberry cream horns with a dark chocolate rim, and filled with thick whipped raspberry cream.
-The bitterness of the dark chocolate pairs beautifully with the tartness of the raspberries, but if you prefer milk chocolate, by all means use that instead.
+The version I'm sharing today is for raspberry cream horns with a dark chocolate rim, filled with thick whipped raspberry cream.
+The bitterness of the dark chocolate pairs beautifully with the tartness of the raspberries, but if you prefer milk chocolate, by all means, use that instead.

 Are they difficult to make?

 Not at all.
-Cream horns are very easy to make.
-You will need some cream horn molds, but if you don’t have molds I’ve got easy instructions below for you to make your own molds from paper plates and aluminium foil.
+Cream horns are simple to make.
+You will need some cream horn moulds, but if you don't have moulds I've got instructions below for you to make your own moulds from paper plates and aluminium foil.

 In addition, they are made with shop-bought puff pastry so they couldn’t be easier.